AFLplusplus/AFLplusplus/docs/technical_details.md

 # Technical "whitepaper" for afl-fuzz

 This document provides a quick overview of the guts of American Fuzzy Lop.
-See README for the general instruction manual; and for a discussion of motivations and design goals behind AFL, see historical_notes.md.
+See README.md for the general instruction manual; and for a discussion of motivations and design goals behind AFL, see historical_notes.md.

 ## 0. Design statement